 The cost of PMI

 Annual PMI rates for a conventional loan range from 0.15% to 1.95% of the loan amount.
-According to Freddie Mac, PMI payments average $30 to $70 per month for each $100,000 you borrow.
-If you borrow $200,000, you can save an average of $60 to $140 each month with a PMI removal.
+PMI payments average $30 to $70 per month for each $100,000 you borrow, according to Freddie Mac.

-How to get a no-PMI mortgage
+How to avoid PMI with a no-PMI mortgage

-- A bigger down payment.
+A bigger down payment.
 If you want a mortgage without PMI, you’ll need to make a down payment of at least 20%.
-Remember to keep some cash on hand for home repairs and other emergencies.
+Remember to keep some cash on hand for home repairs and emergencies.